peterwittek/peterwittek.com/content/pages/book.md

 mechanics, and quantum information theory, and contrasts classical learning algorithms to their quantum counterparts.

 The book is available at [Elsevier Store](http://store.elsevier.com/product.jsp?isbn=9780128009536 "Quantum Machine Learning: What Quantum Computing Means to Data Mining"), at [Amazon](http://www.amazon.com/Quantum-Machine-Learning-Computing-Mining/dp/0128009535 "Quantum Machine Learning: What Quantum Computing Means to Data Mining"), and also at [Barnes and Noble](http://www.barnesandnoble.com/w/quantum-machine-learning-peter-wittek/1118900383?ean=9780128009536 "Quantum Machine Learning: What Quantum Computing Means to Data Mining").
+Elsevier Store gives a 25&nbsp;% discount with the promotional code PRT2514.

 Table of Contents
 -----------------